 Describe the overall management and implementation plan for the project including identification of any key community or other stakeholder partnerships (community groups, private and/or public agencies) that will play a role in the implementation of this project.
-For example, how will you utilize any partners or agency staff and exercise oversight over the project team.
-Note: You will need to upload a timeline of project deliverables, activities, and milestones in the "Additional Application Components" section. (max 250 words)
+Note: A timeline of project deliverables, activities, and milestones will need to be uploaded in the "Additional Application Components" section. (max 250 words)